Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Proposed Model

-Detailed derivations of Eq.~(\ref{eq:joint_TGP}) can be found in Appx.~\ref{appedx:derivation_joint_tgp}, where we use the fact that the coordinate-wise mapping $\G_{\btheta_{F}}(\cdot)$, induces a valid TGP and in turn, guarantee that the transformed sparse GP is consistent \cite{rios2020contributions}.
-Therefore, the joint distribution of the TGPSSM augmented by inducing points is
+Detailed derivations of Eq.~(\ref{eq:joint_TGP}) can be found in Section~\ref{appedx:derivation_joint_tgp}, where we use the fact that the coordinate-wise marginal flow $\G_{\btheta_{F}}(\cdot)$, induces a valid TGP and, in turn, guarantees that the transformed sparse GP is consistent, see Corollary \ref{corollary1}.
+Therefore, the joint distribution of the TGPSSM augmented by the inducing points is

-Similarly, we can sample from the TGPSSM prior by first generating a random instance $\vu$ from $p(\vu)$, and then sample $\f_t$ from the conditional distribution $p(\f_t \vert \vu, \x_{t-1})$ at each time step $t$, given the sampled $\vu$ and previous state.
-The detailed sampling procedure for this prior is given in Appx.~\ref{subsec:samplingTGPSSM}.
-With the aid of the sparse GP, the computational complexity of the TGPSSM now can be reduced to $\mathcal{O}(d_x T M^2)$ with $M \ll T$, instead of original $\mathcal{O}(d_x T^3)$.
+Similarly, we can sample from the TGPSSM prior by first generating a random instance $\vu$ from $p(\vu)$, and then sampling $\f_t$ from the conditional distribution $p(\f_t \vert \vu, \x_{t-1})$ at each time step $t$, given the sampled $\vu$ and previous state $\x_{t-1}$.
+The detailed sampling procedure for this prior is also given in Appendix~\ref{subsec:samplingTGPSSM}.
+With the aid of the sparse GP, the computational complexity of the TGPSSM can be reduced to $\mathcal{O}(d_x T M^2)$ with $M \ll T$, comparing to the original $\mathcal{O}(d_x T^3)$.